rnutting04/xxe-guard/README.md

-# XML Security Middleware

-This project is a **preprocessing middleware for XML security**, designed to detect and block malicious or malformed XML before it reaches the main application parser.
-It focuses on detecting attacks such as XXE (XML External Entity injection), DTD abuse, and recursive entity expansion, all while offering customizable rule definitions and potential for whitelisting trusted structures.
+# XXE Guard

+XXE Guard is a language-agnostic XML security middleware that detects and blocks XML External Entity (XXE) attacks using both grammar-based parsing and customizable whitelisting.
+It is designed to be containerized and easily integrated into existing pipelines or APIs.

 ## Features

-- Pre-parses DTDs and intercepts malicious patterns before execution
-- Detects and blocks:
+- **ANTLR-based XML parsing**
+  Parses XML with a custom grammar that supports DTDs, internal subsets, parameter entities, and more.

-  - Parameter ENTITY declarations
+- **SecurityScanVisitor**
+  Walks the parsed XML and flags:
+  - External entities (e.g., `file://`, `http://`, `php://`)
-  - Recursive or nested ENTITY expansions
+  - Recursive or parameter entities
-  - External ENTITY references (file://, http://, etc.)
-- Identifies DTD overloads (Billion Laughs-style DoS)
+  - Excessive entity declarations (DoS)
-- Flags unsafe use of `ANY` content model
+  - Use of `ANY` in element declarations
-- Supports customizable rules and alert logic
-- Partial context-awareness via trust flags
-- Designed to be language-agnostic and embeddable in multiple environments
-- Future support planned for:
-  - Auto-generated whitelists based on observed safe XML patterns
-  - More fine-grained trust management
+  - Use of external DTDs

+- **Static Whitelisting Support**
+  Supports auto-generated JSON whitelists from source code, identifying:
+  - Allowed tags
+  - Allowed attributes
+  - Allowed entity name-value pairs

+- **Regex-based Fallback Scanner**
+  If malformed XML causes the primary parser to fail, a regex scanner runs as a fallback.

+- **Dockerized API**
+  Runs as a Flask API inside Docker and accepts XML payloads via `/upload`.

+## Current API Endpoints

+- `GET /`
+  HTML form for manual XML upload.

+- `POST /scan-xml`
+  Accepts XML payload (raw or via form).
+Returns alerts or blocks based on findings.

 ## Example Detection Output